Frequently Asked Questions

 Q: If our agency is already enrolled in PATROL and we hire a new officer or want to add an officer partway through our subscription period, what do we do?

-A: Contact Laura Honeck or Helene Tetz at patrol@lmc.org or 651-281-1200.
-New officers are typically added within two days.
+A: Contact Kristen LeRoy at patrol@lmc.org or 651-281-1268.
+New officers are typically added within one business day.

-Q: If I hire an officer who is already participating in PATROL through his previous employer, how do I gain access to his/her training records as the PATROL administrator for my agency?
+Q: If I hire an officer who is already participating in PATROL through his or her previous employer, how do I gain access to his/her training records as the PATROL administrator for my agency?

-A: If your agency hires an officer who already has a subscription to PATROL, notify Laura Honeck or Helene Tetz at patrol@lmc.org or 651-281-1200.
-Let them know the officer’s name, email address, old agency name and new agency name.
-They will transfer the officer’s information to the new agency’s profile where the administrator will then have access to their training records.
+A: If your agency hires an officer who already has a subscription to PATROL, notify Kristen LeRoy at patrol@lmc.org or 651-281-1268.
+The officer's account will be transferred to the new agency's profile where the administrator will then have access to their training records.

 Q: Once my agency is subscribed, how do officers access PATROL courses?